 Description

-DESCRIPTION The memorial resembles a medieval preaching cross.
-The closed lantern head has corner pinnacles and a central finial, and is heavily crocketed.
-Opposing faces have relief carvings of the Crucifixion and the Virgin and Child; the other two faces have depictions of St George and St Michael in relief.
-The lantern is set on a foliate capital above a tapering shaft with elaborate chamfers and stops, which stands on a moulded, square plinth.
-The whole is set on a two-stepped platform, the upper step with a moulded foot.
-The plinth has carved inscriptions in a Serif font.
-The front face is inscribed: PRAISE GOD AND REMEMBER / THE MEN OF CHEDDAR / WHO DIED FOR THEIR COUNTRY / IN THE GREAT WAR / 1914-1919.
-The other three faces are inscribed with the names of the 33 men who lost their lives in the conflict.
+The memorial is styled like a medieval preaching cross.
+It features a closed lantern head with corner pinnacles and a central finial, both heavily decorated with crocketting.
+Two opposing faces of the lantern display relief carvings of the Crucifixion and the Virgin and Child, while the other two faces depict St George and St Michael in relief.
+The lantern sits on a foliate capital above a tapering shaft that has elaborate chamfers and stops, all resting on a moulded, square plinth.
+The entire structure is elevated on a two-stepped platform, with the upper step featuring a moulded foot.
+The plinth includes carved inscriptions in a Serif font.
+The front face is inscribed with the words: PRAISE GOD AND REMEMBER / THE MEN OF CHEDDAR / WHO DIED FOR THEIR COUNTRY / IN THE GREAT WAR / 1914-1919.
+The other three faces list the names of the 33 men who lost their lives in the conflict.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.